henryspatialanalysis/city_walkability/README.md

 I've tailored this reproduction package to be easily adapted to other cities, destinations, and modes of transit.
 This required a few changes from the original analysis:

-- _Everything happens in the code_: All of the file downloads, reformatting, and edits happen directly in R scripts.
+- _Everything happens in the code:_ All of the file downloads, reformatting, and edits happen directly in R scripts.
-- _All settings are in a configuration file_: The walkability analysis can be reproduced in a different city by changing settings in the `analysis/config.yaml` file.
+- _All settings are in a configuration file:_ The walkability analysis can be reproduced in a different city by changing settings in the `analysis/config.yaml` file.
-- _Slightly different destinations_: Because some destinations required too many city-specific tweaks, detailed in the next section.
+- _Slightly different destinations:_ Because some destinations required too many city-specific tweaks, detailed in the next section.
-- _Moving from OpenRouteService to R5_: A big improvement in terms of speed and features, detailed in a later section.
+- _Moving from OpenRouteService to R5:_ A big improvement in terms of speed and features, detailed in a later section.

 In a full analysis, you would want to extensively vet the list of destinations produced from publicly-available data sources before running estimating travel times.
 For generality's sake, this repository does not build that step into the code.
 That means that the results in this repository should only be used as an example, and [the map from the original article](https://nathenry.com/writing/2023-02-07-seattle-walkability.html#walkability) is still the best source for understanding walkability across Seattle.